 I was born and raised in rural Montana and grew up in a Christian home with a rich family heritage of pastoral ministry and missions.
 After high school, I had planned on attending Multnomah for only one year to get some biblical training before pursuing a degree in engineering.
 But God had other plans and it soon became apparent that Multnomah was where I was supposed to be.

 Education and ministry

 After attending Multnomah (1980-83), I returned back to Montana and served as an associate pastor for several years (1985-87).
-As my interest in teaching grew, my wife and I moved on to pursue graduate work at the University of Wisconsin - Madison (1988-1996) with a focus in Hebrew and Semitic languages with a minor in Classical Greek.
-During that time, I was heavily involved in leading the college ministry at a large church in the Madison area (1988-93) and also served as the administrator for an extension center of Trinity College and Trinity Evangelical Divinity School (1988-91).
-Upon completing my Ph.D., we were invited to return to Multnomah and join the teaching faculty.
+As my interest in teaching grew, I moved on to pursue graduate work at the University of Wisconsin - Madison (1988-1996) in Hebrew and Semitic languages with a minor in Classical Greek.
+During that time, I was heavily involved in leading the college ministry at a large church in the Madison area (1988-93).
+Upon completing my Ph.D., I was invited to return to Multnomah and join the teaching faculty.

 Why I teach at Multnomah

 I love teaching at Multnomah because of the balanced emphasis it places on both academic study and mentoring.
 The interaction I have with students allows me to have an impact in their lives that far exceeds the confines of the classroom.